SYNOPSIS – An introduction to the Book of Daniel with a brief overview of how the Book of Revelation applies it.

 In the Book of Revelation

-Verbal allusions from the Book of Daniel are used repeatedly in the Book of Revelation.
-Source material from Daniel often shed light on the symbolism of Revelation (see, for example, Daniel 2:28 used in Revelation 1:1, 4:1-2, 22:6).
+Verbal allusions from Daniel are used repeatedly in the book of Revelation.
+Source material from Daniel often sheds light on the symbolism from the visions of John – (For example, Daniel 2:28 in Revelation 1:1, 4:1-2, 22:6).

 The “little horn” that “made war with the saints and prevailed against them” in the vision of Daniel concerning four beastly kingdoms is echoed in visions found in Revelation 11:7, 12:17, 13:7 and 17:14.